 On July 31, 2019, the Company announced that it had entered into an option agreement to earn up to 100% of the El Zanjon Gold and Silver Project ("El Zanjon") in Santa Cruz Province, Argentina.
-The project covers approximately 600 square kilometres within the Deseado Massif gold and silver district.
+The project covers approximately 600 square km within the Deseado Massif gold and silver district.

-Rugby has a minimum exploration commitment of \$50,000 which will cover more detailed ground magnetic surveys to delineate favourable drill targets.
-In order to earn 100% of El Zanjon, Rugby will have the option to incur staged exploration expenditures totaling \$3.65 million over 6 years including completing studies to Pre-Feasibility standards.
 Pursuant to the terms of the option agreement, on July 26, 2019, the Company paid \$15,000 and will be required to make further annual tenure payments totaling \$15,000 each.
 The vendors will retain a 2% NSR.